Linkz57/r-webwork/README.md

 The idea is, people submit data to the Google Docs Form web-interface, and one of the answers is an email address (var feedbackName, the second question).
 That answer address (and a few other answers) are then used to build the email header.
-The var htmlBody is where the actual message goes, and it's only long because I don't know how to make a multi-line variable yet, and also because legibility is for wimps.
+The var htmlBody is where the actual message goes.
+It's kind of ugly in the way it spans 38 lines, but it used to be all stuck in one line and that was much worse.

 Printosaurus
 ------------